$\delta$-$r$-Hyperideals and $\phi$-$\delta$-$r$-Hyperideals of Commutative Krasner Hyperrings: Introduction

-Assume that $\Re$ is a Krasner hyperring, $\phi:Id(\Re)\rightarrow Id(\Re )\cup\{\emptyset\}$ be a function and $\emptyset\neq N\in Id(\Re).$ Then $N$ is said to be a $\phi$-prime (resp. $\phi$-primary) hyperideal of $\Re$ if whenever $r,s\in\Re$ and $r\cdot s\in N-$ $\phi(N),$ then $r\in N$ or $s\in N$ (resp., $r\in N$ or $s^{n}\in N$).
-Let $\Re$ be a Krasner hyperring, $N$ be a proper ideal of $\Re$ and $\phi:Id(\Re)\rightarrow Id(\Re)\cup\{\emptyset\}$ be a function. $N$ is called $\phi$-$r$-hyperideal ($\phi$-$pr$-hyperideal) if $a\cdot b\in N-\phi(N)$ with $ann(a)=0$ implies that $b\in N$ ($b^{n}\in N$), for $a,b\in\Re.$
+Assume that $\Re$ is a Krasner hyperring, $\phi:Id(\Re)\rightarrow Id(\Re )\cup\{\emptyset\}$ be a function and $\emptyset\neq \mathcal{N}\in Id(\Re).$ Then $\mathcal{N}$ is said to be a $\phi$-prime (resp. $\phi$-primary) hyperideal of $\Re$ if whenever $r,s\in\Re$ and $r\cdot s\in \mathcal{N}-$ $\phi(\mathcal{N}),$ then $r\in \mathcal{N}$ or $s\in \mathcal{N}$ (resp., $r\in \mathcal{N}$ or $s^{n}\in \mathcal{N}$).
+Let $\Re$ be a Krasner hyperring, $\mathcal{N}$ be a proper ideal of $\Re$ and $\phi:Id(\Re)\rightarrow Id(\Re)\cup\{\emptyset\}$ be a function. $\mathcal{N}$ is called $\phi$-$r$-hyperideal ($\phi$-$pr$-hyperideal) if $a\cdot b\in \mathcal{N}-\phi(\mathcal{N})$ with $ann(a)=0$ implies that $b\in \mathcal{N}$ ($b^{n}\in \mathcal{N}$), for $a,b\in\Re.$

 In this paper, firstly we study $\delta$-$r$-hyperideals of commutative Krasner hyperrings.
-We give the main theorem of $\delta$-$r$-hyperideals.
-We see that the intersection of $\delta$-$r$-hyperideals is a $\delta$ -$r$-hyperideal.
+We present the main theorem on $\delta$-$r$-hyperideals.
+We show that the intersection of $\delta$-$r$-hyperideals is a $\delta$ -$r$-hyperideal.
 Therefore, we show the image and inverse image of a $\delta $-$r$-hyperideal is also a $\delta$-$r$-hyperideal.
-In the last section, we investigate some properties of $\phi$-$\delta$-$r$-hyperideals with examples.
-We prove that if $M_{i}$ is a directed set of $\phi$-$\delta$-$r$-hyperideals of $\Re,$ then the union of $M_{i}$ is $\phi$-$\delta$-$r$-hyperideal.
-And again the image and inverse image of a $\phi$-$\delta$-$r$-hyperideal is $\phi$-$\delta$ -$r$-hyperideal.
-As a conclusion, we find out its relation between von Neumann regular hyperideal and pure hyperideal.
+In the last section, we investigate some properties of $\phi$-$\delta$-$r$-hyperideals.
+We prove that if $M_{i}$ is a directed set of $\phi$-$\delta$-$r$-hyperideals of $\Re,$ then the union of $M_{i}$ is a $\phi$-$\delta$-$r$-hyperideal.
+Also, it is shown that the image and inverse image of a $\phi$-$\delta$-$r$-hyperideal is $\phi$-$\delta$ -$r$-hyperideal.
+As a conclusion, we find out its relation between von Neumann regular hyperideals \cite{X7} and pure hyperideals.